 Whodunit has its own Facebook page, where one person wrote that it’s an underrated gem.
 Now me, I’m all for uncovering diamonds in the rough and posting them here so that you guys can have the joys of hunting them out.
 Unfortunately in the case of Bill Naud’s dreary slasher, I would suggest that it’s a fugazi.

 On paper the idea is very good.
 The killer is murdering people as per the words of a peculiar song and he leaves a calling card of a portable cassette player that loops the lyrics that associate with the method of slaughter that he has used.
 The song in question is a punk rock oddity, which repeats, ‘Burn me, Burn me face to face’ to the point of insanity.
 The burn part is substituted dependent on how the victim is despatched; for example, ‘Stab me’ or ‘Boil me’.
 The only problem is that once we have heard it for the fiftieth time, it does begin to tear at the strings of your patience.
 By the roll of the closing credits (accompanied of course by the track in full), it was a case of ‘please, no more!’

 The soundtrack however is only the beginning of the issues that make the film difficult to watch.
-There’s a humongous body count here and some imaginative kill scenes, but it’s all pretty pointless though because the lighting is so bad that we never really enjoy any of them.
+There’s a humongous body count and some imaginative kill scenes, but the lighting is so bad that we never really enjoy any of them.
 The score is certainly not the worst and the mystery is pretty good, but any attempts at suspense are wasted by a lack of a clear sight on what the hell is going on.
 This makes the feature feel more tedious than it really is; and the pace never raises high enough to keep a roving eye transfixed.